Presbyterian Church - York County, South Carolina

 One million dollars has lately been expended for the construction of 45 miles of hard surfaced roads and another million of bonds has been voted to complete the hard surfaced county system, and the topsoil roads are extensive and well maintained.

 Last year 15,319 children were in the public schools, of whom 8,225 were white and 6,994 colored.
 Every year $400,000 is used for the maintenance of these schools and the value of the school buildings in the county is in excess of $1,000,000.

 No county in South Carolina has a citizenship of sturdier virtues and greater intelligence.
-Along its northwestern border runs the Kings mountain range and the Kings mountain battle field and battle monument (shown in picture) are in York county's territory.
+Along its northwestern border runs the Kings Mountain range and the Kings Mountain battle field and battle monument are in York County's territory.
 Ancestors of many York families fought in the battle and many another engagement of the Revolution.
 Their virtues live in their sons.

 Immediately above, published in "South Carolina: A Handbook," prepared by The Department of Agriculture, Commerce, and Industries and Clemson College, Columbia, South Carolina, 1927.
-Copyright not claimed.
+In the Public Domain. [with minor edits]